nekrondev/jolla_go/README.md

 - Make sure that setup script is executable chmod +x ./mersdk_jolla_go.sh
 - Make sure that update script for Go 1.5 is executable chmod +x ./mersdk_jolla_go15_upgrade.sh
 - Launch setup script ./mersdk_jolla_go.sh
-- If you want to upgrade to Go runtime 1.5 execute ./mersdk_jolla_go15_upgrade.sh
+- Optional: If you want to upgrade from Go runtime 1.4 to Go runtime 1.5 execute ./mersdk_jolla_go15_upgrade.sh
+- Or Optional: If you want to upgrade from Go runtime 1.4 to Go runtime 1.6 execute ./mersdk_jolla_go16_upgrade.sh

 After script has launched it will take some time to build the Jolla Go runtime on MerSDK.<br>
 As a bonus I included the world famous dewpoint calculator source.
 You can compile it by doing the following steps after